fanil-z/islam-wiki/hugo-docs/content/en/blog/hajj/index.md

 #### Halq ruling if you do multiple umrahs within a few days

-As [this QA](https://islamqa.info/en/answers/95439/if-he-repeats-umrah-but-he-does-not-have-any-hair-to-shave-what-should-he-do) says, if a person performs multiple umrahs within a few days and if the hair have grown a little, then he must pass the razor over his head.
+As [this QA](https://islamqa.info/en/answers/95439/if-he-repeats-umrah-but-he-does-not-have-any-hair-to-shave-what-should-he-do) says, if a person performs multiple umrahs within a few days and if the hair have grown a little, then he must pass the razor over his head to exit ihram.

 <details><summary>

-## Hadith and Rulings
+#### Hadith and Rulings

 </summary>